10 tips for business efficiency

 1. Provide the right tools

 It seems obvious, but you might be surprised how many businesses aren’t providing their employees with the skills and tools they need to do their jobs.
-The one-time fee or yearly subscription cost you may pay for a tool will often repay itself tenfold in terms of getting work done quickly and accurately.
+Whether you’re looking at project management software or new training for your accountant, the one-time fee or yearly subscription cost you may pay for a tool will often repay itself tenfold in terms of getting work done quickly and accurately.

 2. Do a daily standup

-Also called huddles or scrums, a short, daily team meeting should be a part of your routine.
+Also called huddles or scrums, a short, daily team meeting can improve business efficiency.
 Keep your team updated on what everyone is working on, who needs help and who might have extra time and problems or questions team members have.
-Face-to-face communication is the most efficient.
+Face-to-face communication is the most efficient, but if you’ve got a lot of team members who work remotely or who are on the road, give video chat a try.
 Other than this meeting, try to limit interruptions throughout the day.

 3. Channel your team and company focus